 Alpharetta is an extremely ethnically-diverse city.
 The people who call Alpharetta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alpharetta residents report their race to be White, followed by Asian.
-Important ancestries of people in Alpharetta include Irish, English, Italian, and Russian.
+Important ancestries of people in Alpharetta include Irish, English, Italian, and French .

 The most common language spoken in Alpharetta is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.